Only the Dead

-Plot
+Synopsis

 The documentary begins in February 2003, directly prior to the American invasion of Iraq.
 War correspondent Michael Ware, working for Time magazine, has been sent to cover the Iraq War from the north.
 During this period, Ware, embedded with Kurdish fighters, films mortar fire and the aftermath of a suicide bombing that killed a journalist.
 After American forces capture Baghdad, Ware travels to the city and establishes himself at a Time magazine bureau.

 Ware captures the aftermath of an incident involving a car containing a teenage boy and his brother.
 The boy was allegedly killed by an American soldier, and Ware captures footage of the surviving brother yelling at the camera, vowing to "do something big."
 Footage of armed resistance activities in Baghdad is shown.

 Ware films the graphic aftermath of the Jordanian embassy bombing in Baghdad.
 Footage of the Canal Hotel bombing is also shown.
 The documentary follows with footage of American troops detaining a man suspected of planting an IED.

 Ware indicates that he needed to make greater efforts to understand the individuals carrying out the frequent suicide bombings.
 Over time, he successfully builds relationships with insurgents, who begin sharing recordings of their military operations with him.
 He gains access to clandestine insurgent gatherings, though he admits to feeling apprehensive in their presence.
 Ware accompanies insurgents on an attack on a US base outside of a Baghdad airport.
 He expresses guilt watching the attack and fears American forces could see them clearly with night vision equipment.
 Ware reports that the insurgents claim they are not behind the suicide bombings, but instead attribute those attacks to Abu Musab al-Zarqawi's network.

 Footage of American hostage Nick Berg's execution surfaces, and the widespread belief that Abu Musab al-Zarqawi is responsible gives him international notoriety.
 Zarqawi contacts deliver tapes to Ware at his hotel containing footage of various attacks on American soldiers throughout Iraq.
 Among this material is footage that documents a complete suicide bombing operation from the pre-attack ceremony to the explosion near an American checkpoint.

 Ware travels to Haifa Street in Baghdad and films a child soldier.
 Other attacks on American forces in the area are shown.
 Ware returns to investigate the street after hearing that Zarqawi's men took control of it.
 His car is stopped by Zarqawi's men and Ware is almost executed, but his insurgent escort negotiates his release.